 (2) The Authority may receive any donation, gift, devise or bequest for the purpose of assisting it to provide houses for persons notwithstanding that the donation, gift, devise or bequest is subject to any trust, condition or stipulation which cannot by reason of any other provision of this Act be given effect to, and the Authority may, notwithstanding that provision, give effect to the trust, condition or stipulation, if it is otherwise in accordance with law.

-(3) No stamp duty shall be paid on any property received by the Authority under subsection (1).
+(3) No duty under the Duties Act 2008 shall be paid on any property received by the Authority under subsection (1).

 [Section 20 amended by No. 28 of 2006 s.
-332.]
+332; No. 12 of 2008 s.
+52.]

 21. Powers of local government